i2w/rails-base/README.md

 The images are alert to an `Apkfile` which can contain a list of apk packages to be installed on both the builder and production images.

-Here is an example that uses these base images (convox example)
+Here is an example that uses these base images (convox example) and also has a dependency on 'vips' for image processing.

-#### Apkfile
+#### `./Apkfile`

     vips

-#### Dockerfile
+#### `./Dockerfile`

+    # the builder image build app gems and assets via ONBUILD triggers
+    # it must be named 'builder', as the production image references this in
+    # its build triggers.
+It also installs packages listed in the Apkfile
     FROM docker.pkg.github.com/i2w/rails-base/rails-base-builder:v1 AS builder

+    # convox automatically uses the image called 'development' in local dev mode
     FROM builder AS development
     # for convox code sync
     COPY . /app
     CMD ["bin/rails", "server", "-b", "0.0.0.0"]

-    # production build
+    # production build installs minimal packages, plus those listed in Apkfile
+    # it copies 'builder' app code and gems, and removes all non-production data
-    FROM docker.pkg.github.com/i2w/rails-base/rails-base-production:v1 AS production
+    FROM docker.pkg.github.com/i2w/rails-base/rails-base-production:v1
     CMD ["bin/rails", "server", "-b", "0.0.0.0"]